shawn233/PersonalGHPage/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md

 import argparse
 ```

-argparse is a frequently used package that supports convenient management of parameters passed from the command line.
-It supports several types of parameters, including:
+argparse is a frequently used package that supports convenient management of arguments passed from the command line.
+It supports several types of arguments, including:

 - positional arguments: users are obligatory to provide these arguments to run a program
 - optional arguments: users may choose to provide these arguments out of their personal intentions